 What Is Reality Tunneling?

-Reality tunneling is an idea from the author Robert Anton Wilson (RAW).
+Reality tunneling is an idea from Timothy Leery and the author Robert Anton Wilson (RAW).
 He was an author in the chaos magick tradition, particularly among discordians.
-He also wrote some novels including The Illumantus!
+He also wrote some novels including The Illuminatus!
 Trilogy.

 He describes reality tunneling in some of his articles as well as one of his most famous books, Prometheus Rising.

 The basic idea is that everyone has a specific reality tunnel created by the ideological nexus of positions they ascribe to.
 In clearer English, everyone perceives the world in a certain way.
 This is neither good nor bad in itself and is often heavily based on your facticity (the facts of your life like where you were born, to whom, how you were raised, race, etc.); however, it is a limitation because it predetermines how one looks at and lives in the world.

 And given this, we often live in a world where people have their own opinions, hence disagreements.
 Some people believe this, some people believe that.
 And these beliefs are informed by shared reality tunnels like political beliefs, religion, racial identity, sex, etc.

 However, the joke of this “originality” is that each person’s originality is created by a series of interconnected belief structures (ideologies, my word, not Robert Anton Wilson’s).
 Again, these ideologies are in themselves each a reality tunnel.

 Basically anything you can be dogmatic about is a reality tunnel.

 Now that we’ve got the theory out of the way, let’s cover the how to.